Essential tips for women who love to travel

 If you’re travelling alone as a woman, you may even want to choose a smaller hotel where the staff know you and can watch out for you.
 The concierge desk of smaller hotels is often near the entrance or the elevators, making it easier to deter loitering individuals.

-Also, try to stay in a hotel that is located on a busy, well-lit street where transportation is more efficient.
+Also, try to stay in a hotel that is located on a busy, well-lit street where transportation is more efficient (you can look for the best accommodation deals on Travelpass).
 This makes it not just more convenient, but safer if you’re out at night.

 It’s quite natural to want to show off nice clothes and jewellery, but when you’re travelling in a strange city, it can attract the wrong kind of attention.